tillitis/tillitis-key1/README.md

 ## Licensing

-Unless otherwise noted, the project sources are copyright Tillitis AB. but you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+Unless otherwise noted, the project sources are copyright Tillitis AB, but you can redistribute it and/or modify it under the terms of the BSD-2-Clause license.

+Until Oct 29, 2025, the license was GPL-2.0 Only.

 See [LICENSES](./LICENSES/README.md) for more information about the projects' licenses.